BU-CLOUD-S20/Infrastructure-as-Code-Building-a-Universal-Namespace/README.md

 # Infrastructure as Code: Building a Universal Namespace

-# 1. Vision and Goals Of The Project
+## 1. Vision and Goals Of The Project

 In this project, we will create an ansible playbook that automates the setup of an Upspin server on the Massachusetts Open Cloud.
 We mainly focus on:
 * Creating necessary infrastructure in MoC (OpenStack)
 * Deploying and configure Upspin

 Further development:
 * Create an application to scale either servers or storage based on playbook
 * Use an external storage volume in the MoC
 * Cross-cloud deployment, e.g. access files in Google Drive from Upspin deployed on MoC
 * Create an application or use that showcases Upspin's features

-# 2. Users/Personas Of The Project
+## 2. Users/Personas Of The Project

 The IaC project aims to create an auto-setup service on the Massachusetts Open Cloud (MoC), which enable users to deploy an Upspin server without manually provisioning infrastructures.
 Our target user groups include:
-* Admin user
+* Server provider
   Upspin server providers who manage all the resources
 * End user
   Upspin server users who save/retrieve/share files with customized configurations

-# 3. Scope and Features Of The Project
+## 3. Scope and Features Of The Project

-## Minimum Value Product Features:
+### Minimum Value Product Features:
 * User Interface
     + UI for admin user (invisible to end user):
         + Manage the container